 We invited the students to draw one of our friendly, adventurous seismometers.
-Talking to Noting the primary school children's beforehand, we noted their concern for the seismometers (will they be scared at the bottom of the sea, all alone?), we made sure that mentioned in the competition announcement mentioned that diving deep into the sea was their seismometers' favourite thing to do.
+Noting the primary school children's concern for the seismometers (will they be scared at the bottom of the sea, all alone?), we made sure that the competition announcement mentioned that diving deep into the sea was the seismometers' favourite thing to do.
 The announced evaluation criteria included relevance, artistic merit and originality.